 The Local Foods, Local Places program will provide selected communities planning assistance that centers around a two-day community workshop.
 At the workshop, a team of experts will help community members develop an implementable action plan that promotes local food and neighborhood revitalization.
 Click here to see examples of action plans from community workshops organized through this assistance.
 This assistance is not a grant, and the program does not provide money directly to communities.

-Download the fillable PDF form at the bottom of this page using the latest version of the free Adobe Acrobat software.
-Exit Please do not complete the application form in your web browser.
-Save the form using the file name: City State PointOfContact’sLastName Application.
-For example: Washington DC Smith Application.
+Download the fillable PDF form at the bottom of the page and complete it using the latest version of the free Adobe Acrobat Reader software.
+Exit Please do not complete the application form in your web browser or using Apple's Preview application.
+Save the form using the file name: City State PointOfContact’sLastName.
+For example: Washington DC Smith.

 Applicants must identify a point of contact from the lead organization who will be available for the duration of the project to lead coordination of local participation and interact with the planning assistance team.
 Selection for this technical assistance award will be based in part on a phone interview with the point of contact and will be awarded in part based on this person's interest and ability to lead the local team in creating and implementing an action plan.
 The point of contact responsibilities cannot be transferred to another person without EPA approval.